MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-quickstart.md

 ### Switch

 For more information about Switch, see the [ReadMe.md](https://dev.azure.com/PlayFabPrivate/Switch/_git/PlayFabMultiplayerUnrealSwitch?path=/README.md) file that comes with the Switch PlayFab OSS.
-If you do not have access, you can [request access](request-access-for-sdks-samples.md) to our private repositories.
+If you don't have access, you can [request access](request-access-for-sdks-samples.md) to our private repositories.

 ### PS5™ and PS4™

 For more information about PS5™ and PS4™, see the [ReadMe.md](https://dev.azure.com/PlayFabPrivate/PS5/_git/PlayFabMultiplayerUnrealPlayStation?path=/README.md) file that comes with the PS5™ and PS4™ PlayFab OSS.
-If you do not have access, you can [request access](request-access-for-sdks-samples.md) to our private repositories.
+If you don't have access, you can [request access](request-access-for-sdks-samples.md) to our private repositories.

 ### Cross-platform